-If we assume that the players are correct in thinking that the fans can have strong influence over the game — even though, notably, home-team advantage has been quite a bit less significant in the NHL than in the NBA, and is arguably more to do with biases in officiating than anything else — it begs the question of whether some teams’ fans are better at cheering than others.
+If we assume that the players are correct in thinking that the fans can have strong influence over the game (even though home-team advantage has been quite a bit less significant in the NHL than in the NBA, and arguably has more to do with biases in officiating than anything else) it begs the question of whether some teams’ fans are better at cheering than others.

-Usually most of the focus here gets put on sheer loudness: the louder the fans, the better.
+Usually most of the focus here gets put on sheer loudness: the louder the fans, the better, is the general assumption.
 In this year’s playoffs, for example, sportscasters have been talking a lot about how the Rangers’ struggles at home may be due in part to renovations that have made Madison Square Gardens a quieter arena to play in than it used to be.

 But what might, perhaps, be lacking in these discussions is a focus on the timing of fans’ cheering.
 In the NHL, most cheering tends to occur when the home team is already playing well.
 When a team is doing poorly, however, it is more likely to hear only a brief, classless “Refs You Suck” chant, rather than the more sustained, energizing, and joyous “Go Leafs Go!”

 It is not, or at least it does not appear to be, the fans as a whole who tend to shift the momentum in the game.
 Rather it seems more often to be individual achievements that do so: a timely goal to get the home team back in the game, a big hit being landed or power play started, or a super-determined (and probably drunk) fan who just wont give up cheering until everybody sitting around him — and then, ultimately, the entire arena — joins in too.